aswinpunnithan/wris-data-collect/README.md

+# WRIS-DATA-Collect

-A simple Python GUI program to extract the groundwater level data from https://indiawris.gov.in/wris/#/.
+A simple Python GUI program to download the groundwater level data from  https://indiawris.gov.in/wris/#/.

-1. Database.py
-Run this to create location_data.db, which contains the states, districts.
+## database.py

+A Python script, which is used to create a Sqlite database.
+The database contains list of states and the districts in India.

-2. gui.py
+## gui.py

-A simple GUI from where one can select state -> district -> station, to obtain groundwater level data.
-The data can then be saved to a csv file, after which a graph will be displayed on the screen
+A Python GUI, one can select the state, district, and the station name from the dropdown list.
+This data can be saved to .csv format.
+This will also display a graph of the data.